dissyulina/shoesandmore/TESTING.md

 - [FAQ Page (faq.html)](readme-testing-files/testing/html-validator/faq.png)

 ### CSS
 Fortunately, [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) was back online just on time.
-All css pages passed the validator, with no errors found.
+All CSS pages passed the validator, with no errors found.
 However, there were warnings concerning the vendor prefixes added by Autoprefixer CSS.
 I decided to ignore the warnings because the vendor prefixes are important to ensure that the styling works across different browsers.
-Here are the result for each css file.
+Here is the result for each CSS file.
 - ```base.css```
    ![base.css validation](readme-testing-files/testing/css-validator/base-css.png "base.css validation")
 - ```checkout.css```